Mascot At Tradeshow Taking Selfie With Man

 • Through the eye holes (view an example here)

-10. Mascot Ventilation & Cooling Accessories
+8. Mascot Ventilation & Cooling Accessories

 No matter the climate your mascot will be working in, the costume will be hot to wear.
 To get some extra air movement in the costume, you should consider adding ventilation.
 Small areas for ventilation can be hidden by the fur on the costume, and in some cases, fans could also be installed in plastic heads.
 Cooling accessories, such as cold collars and cooling vests are available to prevent your mascot performer from overheating.
 On hot days, these accessories can make a huge difference for your mascot performer.
 Professional mascot costume companies have cooling accessories available for purchase separately or at an additional cost when you buy a mascot.

-11. Storage & Shipping
+9. Storage & Shipping

 When your brand mascot is not used, you will need to store it properly.
 If you don’t protect the head and other fragile parts of the costume, it can easily get damaged and will get dirty.
 Make sure you have a temperature regulated space to store your mascot costume.
 If you can, it is best to hang up your costume and place the head in an area where the shape won’t get damaged.
 Some organizations use their mascot at events nationwide.
 If this is the case for you and your organization, you need to consider how it will get to those locations.
 Shipping a professional mascot costume can get very expensive, and you need to make sure you have a travel crate that fits the whole costume.

-12. Mascot Budget
+10. Mascot Budget

 Each of the aspects listed in this article affects the price of your custom mascot costume.
 The more detail, special materials, or accessories you add will increase the cost of your mascot.
 If you’re able to communicate the price range you are working with to your professional mascot costume company from the beginning, they will be able to make recommendations that will help you stay within your set budget.

-All the factors in this article can impact the mascot performer and fan experience.
+All the factors in this blog can impact the mascot performer and fan experience.
 A good custom mascot company will be able to help answer all your questions and walk you through each step of making a mascot, asking questions and listening to your needs throughout the process.

 Get Custom Mascot Costume Quote